-I started this blog over three years ago and in that time, I don’t think I’ve done exactly a stellar job explaining why I focus on food.
+I started this blog over three years ago and in that time, I don’t think I’ve explained why I focus on food.

 The short answer